Key Takeaway

 Can a "cheat day" break a plateau?

 Some research suggests that a planned higher-calorie day can temporarily boost metabolism through a process called diet-induced thermogenesis.
-However, this should be a strategic, physician-guided decision, not an emotional reaction to frustration.
+But this should be a strategic, physician-guided decision, not an emotional reaction to frustration.
 Uncontrolled binge eating framed as a "cheat day" typically makes things worse.

 How do I stay motivated when I see no results for weeks?